-ABP is committed to increased gender diversity, something which is reflected in its Board, which has 33% female representation and Executive Team with 30% female representation.
+ABP is committed to increased gender diversity, something which is reflected in its Executive Team, with 30% female representation.
 In December 2020, ABP achieved Women in Maritime chartered-company status to build on this commitment.

 Being good neighbours to the communities surrounding our ports is important to us.
 This not only means supporting charitable causes but also contributing to regional economies and creating high-quality jobs.